mike-ward/mike-ward.github.io/_posts/2014-12-11-vscoloroutput-for-visual-studio-2015.md

 ---
 layout: post
-title: 'VSColorOutput for Visual Studio 2015'
+title: 'VSColorOutput for Visual Studio 2015 Preview'
 ---
 I updated the [VSColorOutput](http://mike-ward.net/vscoloroutput) installer a while back to allow installation on the Visual Studio 2015 preview.
 The binaries have not changed.
 As far as I can tell it works about as well as it did in VS2013.